$BV$-structure on Hochschild cohomology for exceptional local algebras of quaternion type. Case of even parameter

 \section{Abstract}

-We give $BV$-structure's full description for case of even dimension $k \ge 3$ on Hochschild cohomology for exeptional local algebras of quaternion type, defined by parameters $(0,d)$, according to Erdmann classification.
-This article states as a generalization of similar results about $BV$-structures on quaternion type algebras.
+We give a full description of the $BV$-structure on the Hochschild cohomology of exceptional local algebras of quaternion type, defined by parameters $(k,0,d)$ in case of even parameter $k \geqslant 3$, according to Erdmann's classification.
+We develop and use the method of comparison morphisms and weak self-homotopy method.
+This article states as a generalization of similar results about $BV$-structures on Hochscild cohomology of algebras of quaternion type.